 Create a pop-up boutique

 Once the tent is set up, the sides zipped on, and the corners of the frame weighed down, slide your custom made sign into the front pocket.
 Mine is made from white plastic of the same thickness and feel of corrugated cardboard.
-The sign was well worth the $80 I paid to have it made.
+The sign was well worth the $80 I paid to have it made by a local sign maker.

 Make it inviting